ryanwi/hiringtrends/README.md

 ## Usage

-With a command line

-Launch the program's console with the following command:
+From the command line, launch the program's console with the following command:

 ```
 bin/console